 He watched her pack things into various cases.
 "The whole event is a month long; you'll still be there when…"

-"I've just said I'm going and I've told you to stop preaching," She threw some clothes into the bag.
+"I've said I'm going and you need to stop trying to throw obstacles in my path."
+Tori threw some clothes into the bag.

 A twinge shot across her swollen stomach, her hands jerked instantly to it.

 "Are you okay?"
 André asked.
-His hands suddenly on her shoulders.
+His hands were suddenly on her shoulders.

 She recovered and shook him off.
 "Don't touch me."

 She laughed, her hands running through her bronze hair.
 "Unfortunately.
 I swear you only play that line when it's convenient, André, because I'm not your wife when you're with the other girls."

 "Don't be like this," he begged, sitting on the edge of the bed.

 "You don't get to call the shots anymore, André.
 You lost my respect when you slept with half of New York."